Tuesday, October 22, 2024

 For although they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened.
 Claiming to be wise, they became fools, and exchanged the glory of the immortal God for images resembling mortal man and birds and animals and creeping things." - Rom1:18-23

 Of course, today we do not worship birds, animals, and creeping things as they did back when Paul penned this.
-But these are representatives of the creation.
-It is ascribing to created things - i.e. anything from our earthly existence - the value and glory that can only be ascribed to God.
+But these are representatives of creation.
+We naturally ascribe to created things - i.e. anything from our earthly existence - the value and glory that can only be ascribed to God.
 That is the application and underlying truth of this passage for us today, not the primitive worship of animals.

 ⁷How did Christ overcome the world?
-He embraced the world's pain and suffering (including ours) and allowed it to kill him so that we might not have to remain in pain.
+He embraced the world's pain and suffering (including ours) and allowed it to kill him so that we might not have to remain in pain and die.
 Then He overcame that pain by resurrecting so that we might also resurrect one day if we put our trust in Him.

 Pain and death do not have the final word, life does in and through Christ demonstrated and confirmed by his